xinyisheng/xinyisheng.github.io/index.md

 Here is **Xinyi Sheng (Ellie, 盛欣怡)**.

 I am a junior undergrade majoring in Intelligence Science and Technology at Yunnan University.
 Recently this time I'm firmly stepping forward to the National Postgraduate Entrance Examination in Computer Science.
 While preparing for the NPEE, I tried hard not to get a FAIL.(NOOOO!)
-I'd love to play volleyball after class and serve mostly as a setter.
+I play volleyball after class and serve mostly as a setter.

 I'm quite pleasant to talk with you so just email me.
 My email address can be easily spotted on the side of the website.